derf/Travel-Routing-DE-HAFAS/README.md

 ## Installation

-You have three installation options:
+You have four installation options:

+* `.deb` releases for Debian-based distributions
 * Installing the latest release from CPAN
 * Installation from source
 * Using a Docker image